YihangChen-ee/FCGS/README.md

 FCGS is compatible with pruning-based techniques such as [Mini-Splatting](https://github.com/fatPeter/mini-splatting) and [Trimming the fat](https://github.com/salmanali96/trimming-the-fat).
 You can *directly* apply FCGS to the *.ply* file output by these two approaches to further boost the compression performance.

 ## CUDA accelerated arithmetic codec
-We alongside publish a CUDA-based arithmetic codec implementation, you can find it in [arithmetic.zip](https://github.com/YihangChen-ee/FCGS/blob/main/submodules/arithmetic.zip)
+We alongside publish a CUDA-based arithmetic codec implementation, you can find it in [arithmetic.zip](https://github.com/YihangChen-ee/FCGS/blob/main/submodules/arithmetic.zip) and find its usage [here](https://github.com/YihangChen-ee/FCGS/blob/main/model/encodings_cuda.py).

 ## Contact